opensvc/docs.opensvc.com/source/howto.getting.started.rst

 Cluster Build
 =============

-As our first setup consist in a dual node cluster, we have to follow the steps described here :ref:`agent-cluster-configuration`
+As our first setup consist in a dual node cluster, we have to follow the steps described here :ref:`agent.configure.cluster`

 **On node1**::